MAGvACC/documentation/docs/controllers/aerodrome-procedures/carthage.md

 The Approach controller is responsible for establishing longitudinal separation between arrivals until touchdown.
 If they fall below the separation minima, ADC has to instruct the pilot to go around.
 In this case, coordination with Approach is strongly recommended.

-The minimum separation between two aircraft approaching the same runway is always 7 NM or wake turbulence separation, whichever is higher.
+The minimum separation between two aircraft approaching the same runway is always XXX NM or wake turbulence separation, whichever is higher.

 If it is apparent that minimum separation is infringed, Tower may apply a speed reduction to maintain in order to ensure separation, however, controllers must use caution as proceeding arrival flows may be inconvenienced.
 As such, continuous coordination between Approach and Tower is highly recommended.

 <blockquote>
-"Royal Air Maroc 810 delta, reduce to minimum approach speed".
+"Syphax 14 Tango, reduce to minimum approach speed".
 </blockquote>

 Aircraft may be instructed to maintain their separation visually if speed control alone will not resolve the conflict.
 This shall only be done in VMC and with an agreement with the pilot.
 If no other solutions are practical, the succeeding aircraft shall be instructed to go around.